H0sway/Cave-Escape-Game/README.md

 # Cave Escape Project

+Cave Escape is a game where the player wakes up in a cave and must navigate their way through the maze to get to freedom.
+They move from area to area by typing in commands in the prompt underneath the game window.
+When the player wants to start over they can click on the "Retry" button which will return them to the starting room.
+The commands are clearly outlined in the instruction box to the left of the game window.
+The player moves by typing in left, right, forwards, and backwards.

 ## Whiteboarding Images

 These are concepts I drew on whiteboards when initially planning out the game.
 They detail the generic layout and features I had planned.